 - 1.18.1.
-The Secretary General shall circulate to all members of the appropriate Committee(s) questions received (in accordance with Article 1.16.8. and Article 1.16.9.) and motions and proposals for changing laws and bylaws. - 1.18.1.1.
-The chairperson shall upon receipt of all replies from Committee members, decide if further consultation is necessary or if a reply can be drafted. - 1.18.1.2.
+The Secretary General shall circulate to all members of the appropriate Committee(s) questions received (in accordance with Article 1.16.8. and Article 1.16.8. and Article 1.16.8. and <a href="https://example.com/Article 1.16.9.) and motions and proposals for changing laws and bylaws. - 1.18.1.1.
+The chairperson shall upon receipt of all replies from Committee members, decide if further consultation is necessary

+- or if a reply can be drafted. - 1.18.1.2.
 Draft replies shall be circulated to the other members of the Committee for approval, and the approved text transmitted to the Secretary General for circulation. - 1.18.1.3.
 Draft replies from Permanent Committees shall be given to the C&R Committee to ensure the replies are consistent with the laws and bylaws before being distributed by the Secretary General. - 1.18.1.4.
-Motions and proposals for changing laws and bylaws shall be referred by the Secretary General to the appropriate Committee(s) for action in accordance with Article 1.7.14. and Appendix 1-Congress Procedures, Article 6.6..
+Motions and proposals for changing laws and bylaws shall be referred by the Secretary General to the appropriate Committee(s) for action in accordance with Article 1.7.14. and Appendix 1-Congress Procedures, 6.6.
+Procedure for Motions and Proposals for bylaws.